 Jude’s first symptom was in February 2017, diagnosed officially in April 2017 and he died in February 2018.
 It is incredibly difficult.
 We miss him every day.
 There’s a big hole in our lives.
 Jude loved life, he was a real presence, always smiling always in the thick of anything happening.
 He was a lovely boy and we just miss him.
 He has three younger brothers who are missing their amazing and brave big brother.

 When we were thrust into this terrible world of childhood cancer we assumed that Jude would have the very latest treatments available, but we soon realised that for bone cancer, there are no latest treatments.
 No new treatments have been developed since the 1970’s and the survival rates have not improved either.
 The treatment regime is brutal and has terrible long-term effects such as hearing loss, infertility, heart and kidney damage.
 We just want to see the same improvements in outcomes and treatments that there have been found for other cancers, to help other patients diagnosed with bone cancer like Jude.
 Supporting the work of The Bone Cancer Research Trust means everything to us.

 We thank you and appreciate your time to read Jude's Story

 Text BCRT JUDE to 70800 to donate £5

 *Text donation costs the donation amount + standard network rate.
 Jude's Fund will receive 100% of your donation.

-Get in touch if you would like to create your own tribute fund.
+Get in touch if you would like to create your own special fund.